alasca-association/tarook/docs/user/reference/options/yk8s.node-scheduling.rst

 **Type:**::

-  attribute set of list of non-empty string
+  attribute set of list of Kubernetes taint string

 **Default:**::